Robert Vega, Director FAC 18 / 2304 Whitis Ave. Stop G6200 78712-1508 • 512-471-7900

 Academic libraries are the libraries on college or university campuses.
 In addition to the typical duties of librarians—acquiring, cataloging, and circulating texts and other sources of information, academic librarians will also likely teach students and make presentations to graduate students and faculty.
 Some academic librarians have an academic area of focus.
 Your content area expertise could be your best advantage in applying for these jobs, especially bibliographer positions since bibliographers are subject specialists.

-Special Librarians are not more special than other types of librarians, they just work in special libraries.
+Special Librarians work in specialty libraries.
 These could include libraries at

 • news organizations,